anushreddy/Data-Science-Resources/README.md

 # Data-Science-Resources
-All the resources for data science and big data will be saved here
+All the resources for data science and big data will be saved here.
+This Repository includes Books, MOOC's, Podcasts, Tutorials in Statistics, Programming(Python and R), Data Science, Big Data framework to begin a career in Data Science or Big Data

 # Git guide
 [Jlord Git Guide](http://jlord.us/git-it/index.html)